Watch out for fake dealer sites

 The original website domain may be confiscated to make it seem trustworthy, or in other cases, machinery listings may be lifted from other sites.
 The site may also feature pictures of a real dealership or equipment from an existing lot.

-Keep your data and identify safe
+Keep your data and identity safe

 Tips to protect yourself and your operation